 If we would spend just a few moments daily contemplating Christ’s passion, that alone would help us grow leaps and bounds spiritually.
 It would help give us true knowledge of the horror of sin and its consequences and help us understand the real love Christ has for us so we can truly trust in Him.
 (Read the article “How to Truly Trust in God” link at bottom of this article to learn more.)

 Anyway, there are many ways to pray well.
 Of course, praying the rosary, contemplating the Word, and meditating the Stations of the Cross, are all fantastic prayers meditating on Christ.
-But I also recommended, “The Precious Blood of Jesus Devotion” which is also very good at helping us grow in true love of God and it can be a daily devotion.
-But with all of that said, the important thing we must always remember to be successful in any Christian prayer, so we can really grow in perfect peace, wisdom and closeness with God, is that we need to always be working on knowing and banishing sin together with being alert and focused on Christ and seeking to do His will.
-If we aren’t working hard to banish our sins, our desires to advance in spiritual life will be in vain–since nothing inhibits spiritual growth more than not seeking (working) to stop sinning.
+But I also recommended, “The Precious Blood of Jesus Devotion” which is also very good at helping us grow in true love of God/true hatred for our sins and it can be a daily devotion.
+But with all of that said, the important thing we must always remember to be successful in any Christian prayer, so we can really grow in perfect peace, wisdom and closeness with God, is that we need to always be working on knowing and banishing sin together while being alert and focused on Christ and seeking to do His will at all times.

 “Contemplative prayer seeks him “whom my soul loves”…In this inner prayer we can still meditate, but our attention is fixed on the Lord himself” (Catechism of the Catholic Church #2709)